clearhaus/gateway-api-docs/source/index.html.md

 signature, otherwise the transaction will fail.
 </p>

+Signing API keys are only assigned to partners, not merchants.

 ### RSA signature

 The RSA signature is an `RSASSA-PKCS1-v1_5` signature of the body.
 It is